LCAV/easy-dsp/docs/docs/python-reference.md

 # Intro

-This part explains how to get the audio streams in python code and how to send results to the webapp, so it can display them in live.
+This part explains how to get the audio streams in Python code and how to send results to the webapp, so it can display them in live.

 ## How it works

-When your write code in the webapp editor and click "Execute", it will be executed as a new python script.
+When your write code in the webapp editor and click "Execute", it will be executed as a new Python script.
-So either you use the browser or write directly a python script that you launch from your terminal, the working is similar.
+So either you use the browser or write directly a Python script that you launch from your terminal, the working is similar.

-To easily access the audio streams, and display something in the webapp, we provide a python module `browserinterface`.
+To easily access the audio streams, and display something in the webapp, we provide a Python module `browserinterface`.

-The minimum python code is the following:
+The minimum Python code is the following:

 ```python
 # First you import the module